macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

   Set it to `true` if you want to get a list of any missing or misspelled classes at the end of the `app.tss` file.

-  **Very useful if you want to check if you forgot to add a class definition or if you forgot to remove an unused class from your `views`.**
+  **Very useful if you want to check if you forgot to add a class definition or if you forgot to remove non-existing classes from your `views`.**

 - **`options.safelist`**